-The MNRS 50th Annual Research Conference will take place March 30th through April 2nd, 2026, at the St. Louis Union Station Hotel by Hilton in St. Louis Missouri.
-This year's conference explores the theme: 50 Years of Nursing Science: Innovating and Inspiring the Future.
+The MNRS 50th Annual Research Conference took place March 30th through April 2nd, 2026, at the St. Louis Union Station Hotel by Hilton in St. Louis, Missouri.
+This year’s conference explored the theme: 50 Years of Nursing Science: Innovating and Inspiring the Future.

-The MNRS Program Planning Committee diligently crafted a dynamic and impactful conference program to ensure a both robust and highly relevant experience.
+The MNRS Program Planning Committee diligently crafted a dynamic and impactful conference program, ensuring a robust and highly relevant experience.

 Meet the 2026 Keynote Speakers